konda-karadla/doula/frontend/apps/admin/README.md

 # Health Platform Admin Portal

 ## Overview
-Administrative dashboard for managing the health platform built with Next.js 14.
-This application provides comprehensive management tools for users, lab results, action plans, and system configuration.
+Doctor-optimized administrative dashboard for managing the health platform built with Next.js 14.
+Features a revolutionary navigation redesign with horizontal tabs, compact sidebar, and command palette for maximum efficiency.
+Designed specifically for doctors and healthcare professionals who need quick access to patient data and management tools.

 ## Features